brianhouse/braid/PLAN.md

 if I can get rid of the controller folder to -- then we are flat lean and beautiful.

 but maybe config can be used for setting up synth and controller mappings. that would be hot.

+///

+are we in trouble with tween attached to pattern but no voice attached? if two voices use the same pattern, theyll tween together sequence is also not really shareable, it has indexes, etc

+actually, it's totally fine, unless you try to set it directly. v2.set(v1.sequence) # no problem v2.sequence.set(v1.sequence) # no problem v2.sequence = v1.sequence # problem

+...and actually that is a problem for all attributes. so just dont do that by convention.

+the problem is
+v2.set(v1.pattern)

+if v1.pattern is tweening.

+tweens on patterns.

+v2.velocity.set(v1.velocity)

+brilliant. now allowed.
+//

+basically, attribute set strips out the attribute references direct setting is bad in general

+I made pattern attribute why? so that Pattern doesnt have to be an attribute. because it is really the value type, not equivalent the attribute object -- it will get replaced when tweening, etc, which would have killed the voice and tween references.